WilliamsPanLab/Ketamine-FEET-Mediation/README.md

 ### Pre-requisite
 #### Hardware requirements
 All stpes could be done on a standard research computer with reasonable CPUs and RAM.
-Except that the preprocessing was done on high performance cluster based on the recommendations from [fmriprep](https://fmriprep.org/en/stable/faq.html#how-much-cpu-time-and-ram-should-i-allocate-for-a-typical-fmriprep-run)
+Except that the preprocessing was done on high performance cluster based on the recommendations from [fmriprep website](https://fmriprep.org/en/stable/faq.html#how-much-cpu-time-and-ram-should-i-allocate-for-a-typical-fmriprep-run).

 #### Software requirements